mmabey/Adafruit_Soundboard/api.rst

    .. py:data:: MAX_FILES

-      In the Arduino version of this library, it defines the max number of files to be 25.
+      The Arduino version of this library defines the max number of files to be 25.

    .. py:data:: DEBUG